digitalaidseattle/seattle-humane-app/README.md

     _Note: If you have existing Supabase containers running, you may need to run `supabase stop --no-backup` to reset your environment.
 Careful, this will delete anything saved in your local database._

-1. IS THIS NEEDED?
-Load the values from the env file into the environment by running:
+1. Load the values from the env file into the environment by running:
     ```bash
       source .env.local
     ```
+    _Note: If you need to use OAuth, be sure to follow the steps in .env.local.example_

 ### Run the application